tabiya-tech/compass/iac/README.md

 In summary, we need the following roles.

 1. Billing Account User
-2. Folder Admin
+2. Folder Admin: `roles/resourcemanager.folderAdmin`, `roles/resourcemanager.folderIamAdmin`
-3. Organization Administrator
+3. Organization Administrator: `roles/resourcemanager.organizationAdmin`
-4. Organization Role Administrator
+4. Organization Role Administrator: `roles/orgpolicy.policyAdmin`
-5. Project Creator
+5. Projects Admin, usually this is granted by default when you are an organization admin and folder owner, you are able to add projects there

 ## Installation
 In the iac directory, run the following commands: